captbaritone/jordaneldredge.com/blog/surviving-hacker-news-traffic-with-the-help-of-free-cdns.md

 I SSHed into my server, issued a quick find and replace, and suddenly instead of serving ~25 files with each page load, I was serving one small `index.html` file and everything else was served by rawgit.com.
-Now, I figured, my server could pretty much any amount of traffic.
-So, I went to bed.
+Now, I figured, my server could handle pretty much any amount of traffic.
+So I went to bed.

 When I woke up in the morning, I checked Google Analytics again, and [Reddit](http://www.reddit.com/r/InternetIsBeautiful/comments/2lh3ob/winamp_2_preserved_in_html5/)